dpipstudio/botwave/misc_doc/handlers.md

   - `.hdl`: Standard handler files.
   - `.shdl`: Silent handler files (no log messages for command execution).

+## Handlers editor
+BotWaves comes shipped with our own file validator and checker, named `bw-nanld`.
+Run it with `sudo bw-nanld <filename>` to automatically create the handler and validate input once you finished editing it.

 ## File Formatting
 Each line in a handler file represents a command to be executed.
 Ensure that: